atrn/ici/doc/CPLUSPLUS.md

 ## ICI objects

-The ICI object header is now used as base-class however C++ `virtual` is **not** used.
+The ICI object header is now used as base-class, or struct, to inherit the standard object header fields.
+It is not, however, a C++ polymorphic base class, i.e. it has no virtual functions.

-ICI object types  use inheritence to embed a standard  header and _be_ an  object.
+ICI object types  inherit from ici::object to embed a standard  header and _be an  object_.
 The  struct  `ici::object` provides  the standard object header fields replacing the C  code's `o_head` convention.
 E.g.  a new object type is defined via code that looks like,

     struct new_object_type : ici::object
     {